samuelebistoletti/docker-statsd-influxdb-grafana/README.md

 ## Quick Start

-To start the container the first time you run it launch:
+To start the container the first time launch:

 ```sh
 docker run -d \